ExclusiveDisjunction/CNTFinal/message_order.md

 This is started with the client.
 1. Client sends a `subfolder` request
 2. Server validates request and sends back an `ack`.

+## Upload

+This is started with the client.
+1. Client sends a `upload` request
+2. Server validates request and sends back an `ack`.
+3. If ok, client sends the file